-On 8th Anniversary of Libya’s alleged “revolution”, we look at the role played by the imperialist media and their political masters in this latest African Genocide
+On the eighth anniversary of Libya’s alleged “revolution,” we look at the role played by the imperialist media and their political masters in this latest African genocide.

 The profound hypocrisy and inherent barbarism of bourgeois civilization lies unveiled before our eyes, turning from its home, where it assumes respectable forms, to the colonies, where it goes naked. – Karl Marx